 Breckenridge Creative Arts and Breckenridge Music Respond To COVID‐19

-Based on recommendations from Summit County Public Health, Summit County and the Town of Breckenridge, all public events and performances in the Riverwalk Center, Breckenridge Theater, Speakeasy Theater, Arts District Campus, and Old Masonic Hall will be canceled or postponed effective Friday, March 13 through April 30, 2020.
+Based on recommendations from Summit County Public Health, Summit County and the Town of Breckenridge, all public events and performances in the Riverwalk Center, Breckenridge Theater, Speakeasy Theater, Arts District Campus, and Old Masonic Hall will be canceled or postponed through May 30th, at which time we will review local and state safety guidance.

 We are committed to supporting our Town and our community during this difficult time.
 We do not take this suspension of activities lightly, knowing that the communal connections made at public art events are some of the strongest tools against the fears and anxieties of this moment.